 When I was a social worker, I worked with a mom who had a baby in her bed and rolled on top of him.
 Sadly, that baby’s no longer with us.

-I just read the other day about a woman who co-slept with her baby and husband in the bed.
+I just read the other day about a woman who had her baby with her and her husband in bed.
 During the night she woke up and found that her husband had rolled on top of the baby in his sleep.
 Luckily they were able to revive the baby, but it could have been much worse.

 Accidents don’t always happen.
-Many, many people will tell you that they’ve co-slept with good results.
-But there are also people who co-slept and things went wrong.
+Many, many people will tell you that they’ve practiced bed-sharing with good results.
+But there are also people who shared a bed with their baby and things went wrong.

 I’d urge parents to see if they can find an alternative arrangement and try to work on safe sleep.
 Sometimes newborns won’t settle, and it’s hard.
 But I would prefer a parent try to avoid holding their baby in unsafe positions.
 Having your baby in bed with you, especially when you’re exhausted, is a slippery slope.

-Stay tuned for part two of this interview, where we discuss bed-sharing, acid-reflux, napping, swaddling, and more.
+Continued in Part 2 and Part 3, where we discuss bed-sharing, acid reflux, napping, swaddling, and more.
 If you need immediate assistance with child sleep or behavioral issues, visit Little Big Dreamers.